kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 <button id="button-id" aria-labelledby="header-id button-id">Learn More</button>
 ```
 #### Roles `<div role=:""></div>` 6 categories of ARIA roles:
-- Document structure roles : article cell document figure group heading img list row table. standard WAI-ARIA roles used in web development to define how elements and widget are announced by screen readers.
+- **Document structure roles** : article cell document figure group heading img list row table. standard WAI-ARIA roles used in web development to define how elements and widget are announced by screen readers.
 - - **Toolbar**: Groups a collection of common controls (such as buttons or checkboxes) into a compact visual form, allowing screen reader users to understand.
 - - **Tooltip**: A contextual popup or text bubble that appears when an element is hovered over or focused.
 - - **Feed**: A dynamic, scrollable list of articles or content that updates continuously as the user scrolls, allowing screen readers to browse naturally.
 - - **Math**: Used for marking up mathematical expressions and formulas so they are properly read by accessibility tools and browsers.
 - - **Presentation / None**: They are useful for purely decorative images or layouts (like tables) that screen readers don't convey semantic meaning.
 - - **Note**: Identifies a parenthetic or auxiliary section of content that stands out from the main flow, such as an editorial note, warning, or highlight box.
-- Widget roles `<div role="searchbox">` define the purpose and functionality of interactive elements, like **scrollbar, searchbox, separator (when focusable), slider, spinbutton, switch, tab, tabpanel, and treeitem**.
+- **Widget roles** `<div role="searchbox">` define the purpose and functionality of interactive elements, like **scrollbar, searchbox, separator (when focusable), slider, spinbutton, switch, tab, tabpanel, and treeitem**.
-- Landmark roles `<div role="banner">` are **banner, complementary, contentinfo, form, main, navigation, region, and search**.
-Each of these roles has a corresponding HTML equivalent, such as header, footer, aside, form, main, nav, section, and search. `<aside>` element defines content that is tangentially or indirectly related to the main content. `<search>` element tag is used to specify that here comes a set of elements that is related to search.
+- **Landmark roles** `<div role="banner">` are **banner, complementary, contentinfo, form, main, navigation, region, and search**.
+Each of these roles has a corresponding **semantic HTML equivalent, such as header, footer, aside, form, main, nav, section, and search**. `<aside>` element defines content that is tangentially or indirectly related to the main content. `<search>` element tag is used to specify that here comes a set of elements that is related to search.
-- Live region roles include: **alert, log, marquee, status, and timer** define elements with content that will change dynamically.
+- **Live region roles** include: **alert, log, marquee, status, and timer** define elements with content that will change dynamically.
-- Window roles define sub-windows, like **pop-up modal dialogs**.
+- **Window roles** define sub-windows, like **pop-up modal dialogs**.
 These roles include **alertdialog and dialog**
-- Abstract roles
+- **Abstract roles** are only intended for use by browsers to help organize and streamline a document.
+They should not be used by developers on websites or web applications like **command, composite, input, landmark, range, roletype, section, sectionhead, select, structure, widget, and window.**

 ```
 # index.html